remarkablegames/remarkablegames.github.io/_posts/2025/2025-10-05-renpy-timed-slider-minigame.md

 ## Screen

-Create a screen for the slider:
+Create the screen for the slider:

 ```py
 screen slider():